lynx-json/specification/specifications/properties/validation/text.md

 ## Format Rules

-A text validation constraint value MUST be a text validation constraint object or array of text validation constraint objects matching the following rules:
+A text validation constraint value MUST be a text validation constraint object or array of text validation constraint objects that complies with the following rules:

 - MUST comply with the [validation constraint object](#validation-constraint-object) rules.
 - MAY have a `minLength` property.
 If present, the value of the property MUST be a nonnegative integer.